ludykraks/Gold/src/blog/vodafone-10-promo.md

       <em>Special Offers</em> to enjoy the special offers.</p>

   <h2>Vodafone/Telecel Cash Free Transfer</h2>
-       <p>Sending money from Vodafone Cash to MTN Mobile Money and AirtelTigo Money is now free.
-Yes, zero charges.</p>
+       <p>Sending money from Vodafone Cash to MTN Mobile Money and AirtelTigo Money is no longer free.</p>
+       <p>You only get free transfer fee if you send money from your Telecel Cash to another Telecel Cash account using the Telecel App</p>
        <p>Transfer any amount of money from Vodafone Cash to any network
        as many times as you want, and still pay no charges.
 Dial the Vodafone Cash short code *110# to start now.
 If you haven't yet registered for